Everything you need to know to determine if your municipal or well water is at risk of contamination.

 If you want to treat only the drinking water at your tap, an under-sink reverse osmosis (RO) system may fit the bill.
 It filters your drinking water through a reverse osmosis membrane, which rids it of minerals, replacing the minerals with sodium or potassium to soften the water.

-The RO systems also have multiple stages of filtration to remove particles and contaminants from your drinking water, including chlorine, chloride, lead, sodium, sulfate, calcium, mercury, arsenic, and fluoride, in addition to parasites like Giardia and Cryptosporidium, and many viruses.
+The RO systems also have multiple stages of filtration to reduce particles and contaminants from your drinking water, including chlorine, chloride, lead, sodium, sulfate, calcium, mercury, arsenic, and fluoride, in addition to parasites like Giardia and Cryptosporidium, and many viruses.

 No matter your need, we can put together a system that provides clean water to help keep your family safe and healthy.
 Contact us today for your free water test!